MAIF/otoroshi/roadmap.md

 - [ ] plugin to handle basic auth calls
 - [ ] plugin to handle OAuth1 calls
 - [ ] plugin to handle OAuth2 calls
+- [ ] more integration of biscuit tokens

 ## container orchestrators